booch/presentations/Booleans_Are_Easy/slides.md

 * I'll use a method that's on `Object`, named `methods`.
     * Or a method that's on `Class`, named `instance_methods`.
 * Notice that these usually return a long list of methods.
-    * They're running of the right side of the text box here.
+    * They're running off the right side of the text box here.
 * Show of hands - who's familiar with either of these methods?
 * How many of you (with your hands up) know that they take an optional parameter?
 * How many of you remember whether to pass `true` or `false` to not show methods from superclasses?